22Ifeoma22/responsible-ai-portfolio-preview/README.md

 ## Start with the PDF (the full AI governance toolkit)
 **Open the full paper (PDF on SSRN):** Click **“Open PDF in Browser”** (fastest) or **“Download This Paper.”
-This paper is a practical **day-to-day AI governance evidence pack** (what to check, how to document SHAP + fairness, what to escalate).
+This paper is a practical **day-to-day AI governance evidence pack** (what to check, how to document SHAP and fairness, what to escalate).
 Reusable audit structure + interpretation notes + evidence mapping you can copy into model reviews this week.
 **From Model-Level Explanations to Legal Evidence: Auditing Bias and Explainability in GDPR-Compliant Automated Decision Systems**